High-voltage switchgear: Fuses

-Circuit Breaker
+Circuit breaker

 A high voltage circuit breaker is capable of connecting, carrying and disconnecting currents under the rated voltage (the maximal voltage of the power system which it is protecting).

 Under normal operational conditions, circuit breakers can be used to (dis)connect a line.
 Circuit breakers can also be used to interrupt current when anomalies are detected, such as a short-circuit.

 Circuit breakers are essential elements of high-voltage power systems because they are the only means to safely interrupt a short circuit current.
 The international standard IEC 62271-100 defines the demands linked to the characteristics of a high voltage circuit breaker.

-The circuit breaker can be equipped with electronic devices in order to know at any moment their states, such as wear or gas pressure, and to detect faults from characteristic derivatives.
+The circuit breaker can be equipped with electronic devices to know at any moment their states, such as wear or gas pressure, and to detect faults from characteristic derivatives.
 It can also permit planned maintenance operations and to avoid failures.

 To operate on long lines, circuit breakers are equipped with a closing resistor to limit overvoltages.

 They can be equipped with devices to synchronize closing and/or opening, to limit the overvoltages and the inrush currents from the lines, the unloaded transformers, the shunt reactances and the capacitor banks.

 Some devices are designed to have the characteristics of the circuit breaker and the disconnector, but their use is not widespread.